Alluxio/alluxio/docs/en/api/POSIX-API.md

 ### Configure Alluxio client options

-Alluxio-FUSE is based on the standard Java client API `alluxio-core-client-fs` to perform its operations.
-You might want to customize the behaviour of the Alluxio client used by Alluxio-FUSE the same way you would for any other client application.
+Alluxio POSIX API is based on the standard Java client API `alluxio-core-client-fs` to perform its operations.
+You might want to customize the behaviour of the Alluxio client used by Alluxio POSIX API the same way you would for any other client application.

 One possibility, for example, is to edit `$ALLUXIO_HOME/conf/alluxio-site.properties` and set your specific Alluxio client options.
-Note that these changes should be before Alluxio-FUSE starts.
+Note that these changes should be done before the mounting steps.

 ### Configure mount point options